 Recombinant interferon alfa-2b is approved to treat:

 - AIDS-related Kaposi sarcoma.
-It is used in certain patients who do not have many symptoms of the disease.
+It is used in certain adults who do not have many symptoms of the disease.

 - Melanoma.
-It is used as adjuvant therapy in patients who have had surgery and have a high risk of recurrent cancer.
+It is used as adjuvant therapy in adults who have had surgery and have a high risk of recurrent cancer.